cgarvie/dchan/server/README.md

-POSSIBLE in the future:
+### POSSIBLE in the future:

-# some very mild form of gamification.
+# some very mild form of gamification. karma, post count, whatever.. no 'like's tho.